Remi05/sneklib/README.md

 # sneklib
 **Author :** Rémi Pelletier
-**Description :** A personal package of Python 3 modules.
+**Description :** Algorithms and data structures package written in Python 3.

 ## Goal
-Produce collections of functions and classes on various topics in the form of simple Python 3 modules.
+Develop a package containing the most popular algorithms and data structures using Python 3.

 ## Motivations
 - Improving my Python programming skills.
-- Improving my knowledge in various fields through implementation.
+- Improving my knowledge of data structures.
 - Improving my skills of algorithm development and analysis.
 - Learning more about new algorithms and associated concepts.
 - Reflecting on the process of algorithm implementation.

 ## License